the-other-mariana/wine-glass-plugin/README.md

 ### 5th Round

 This time I found that smoothing groups in 3dsMax are set according to powers of two: if you want a face in smoothing group 4 (N), you need to write 2^(N-1), that is, an 8.
-So I set every section to its own sg, except when Belly is on (1), because then it section 5 must have the same sg as section 4 (belly) so that it looks nice.<br />
+So I set every section to its own sg, except when Belly is on (1), because then section 5 must have the same sg as section 4 (belly) so that it looks nicely blended.<br />

 ![alt text](https://github.com/the-other-mariana/wine-glass-plugin/blob/master/images/smoothgroups.png?raw=true) <br />